plone/marketing-materials/README.md

 The messages that struck chords with people (read: usually 1 person) were:
  * Internationalization, in specific, R to L capability
- * Security sometimes, but not as much as I thought.
-There was one guy from a jet propulsion laboratory who was totally into it.
-Everyone else was eyes glazed over.
+ * Security, but not necessarily as a selling point to buisness folks
- * The Brazil gov story.
-We seriously need a hand out just for that
+ * The Brazil gov story
- * Non-profit.
-2 people gave me some serious sob stories.
+ * Non-profit

 Points of confusion:
 Open source is hard to understand for some - they sincerely didn't understand "where the money comes from".
-I LOVE Eric Steeles quote about "while you are staring at shitty banners, I'm fixing code".
-That says it all.
-We should have tshirts for that.
-It's a great schtick.
-I think its a very interesting angle, and people remember it, if only because its mind blowing.